hypa-tool/hypa/README.md

 We also include the set of variables used (`[vars]`).
 Similar to the definition of a STS, the edges of an automaton are given per state.
 An edges has the form `(g, t)` where `g` is a guard ranging over those variables appearing in `[vars]` and `t` is the target state of that transition.
-Note that in an STS all formulas range over variables in that system, whereas the variables in the automaton are annotated by a number that indicates to which copy it refers (i..e, variables of the form `x_i`)
+Note that in an STS all formulas range over variables in that system, whereas the variables in the automaton are annotated by a number that indicates to which copy it refers (i.e, variables have the form `x_i`).
-A automaton accepts a word (a sequence of assignments to the variables), if there exists no run that visits a bad state (see [1]).
+An automaton accepts a word (a sequence of assignments to the variables), if there exists *no* run that visits a bad state (see [1]).

 #### Specification of Predicates